triplea-game/triplea/docs/development/README.md

 In short:
 - check working directory is 'game-app/game-headed'
 - check that `./gradlew downloadAssets` has been run and there is an 'assets' folder in the working directory

-### Google Formatter does not work

-IDEA needs a tweak to overcome a JDK9 problem.
-The Google Java Format plugin should show a warning dialog about this if it is a problem.